Cache coherence: Definition

-Multiple copies of same data can exist in different cache simultaneously and if processors are allowed to update their own copies freely, an inconsistent view of memory can result.
+Multiple copies of the same data can exist in different cache simultaneously and if processors are allowed to update their own copies freely, an inconsistent view of memory can result.

 Coherence mechanisms

 The two most common mechanisms of ensuring coherency are snooping and directory-based, each having their own benefits and drawbacks.
 Snooping based protocols tend to be faster, if enough bandwidth is available, since all transactions are a request/response seen by all processors.
 The drawback is that snooping isn't scalable.
 Every request must be broadcast to all nodes in a system, meaning that as the system gets larger, the size of the (logical or physical) bus and the bandwidth it provides must grow.
 Directories, on the other hand, tend to have longer latencies (with a 3 hop request/forward/respond) but use much less bandwidth since messages are point to point and not broadcast.
 For this reason, many of the larger systems (>64 processors) use this type of cache coherence.